BHARAT-svg245/wine_quality_detection7022/README.md

 4.Matplotlib and Seaborn library for exploratory data analysis.
 #Results
 After trying various machine learning classification techniques ,i got 68% accuracy

+This line is for practice purpose of git and github